joealcorn/PyPaste/README.md

 PyPaste implements a basic login system to allow admins to easily delete pastes, etc.
 `$ fab add_user` can be used to add users.

+PyPaste has some test coverage, they can be run using a fab command

+    $ fab test